rekalogika/rekalogika-docs/docs/analytics/04-query/02-cube-result.md

 ## `slice()` method

 The `slice()` method allows you to slice the data cube by a specific dimension and member.
-It adds a new dimension to the tuple and returns the corresponding `CubeCell`.
+It adds a new dimension to the coordinates and returns the corresponding `CubeCell`.

 ```php
 use Rekalogika\Analytics\Contracts\Result\CubeCell;